 At the 2019 AGM of the Museum Sub-Committee, our new committee was elected and Graham McLeod stepped up to be President, and Dennis Hill as Vice President, Dean Perry Immediate Past President, Margaret Dent re-elected as Secretary, Andrew Jeffrey elected as Treasurer.
-Committee members elected were, Ray Jessop, Grant Nicholas.
+Committee members elected were, Colin Ekers, Ray Jessop, Grant Nicholas.
 The Museum is managed by a Sub-Committee of the Southern Agricultural Society Inc. management committee and as such all Museum members must be members of the Society to be covered under the protection of their insurances.
 The museum continues to grow in strength from year to year and operate as a worthwhile and encouraging venture for all members involved.

 The award wining Dairy Extesion opened by Mr David Basham, Chair Person of the South Australian Dairyman's Association on the 8th May 2016, created as a result of wining the $2500 award for Port Elliot becoming the LEGENDAIRY capital South Australia.
 The display creates many memories for retired dairy farmers.

 Brian Reader's magnificent collection of period costumes, some 40 in all, continues to be a centre piece of museum displays.
 The display was officially opened by the Federal Member for Mayo, Ms Rebekha Sharkie MP, during History Week open day on 27th May 2017.